Geriatric Caregiving Tips: Caring for Aging Loved Ones

 - Frequent falls or safety concerns

-If any of these sound familiar, it may be time to take on a caregiving role, or coordinate care with tools like Caily, which lets you easily monitor well-being and schedule tasks collaboratively with other loved ones or professional caregivers.
+If any of these sound familiar, it may be time to take on a caregiving role or begin exploring professional care options.

 Essential Tips for Geriatric Caregivers

-The best elderly care advice isn't just about being present and aware of pending appointments, it's about transforming your loved one's life for the better.
+The best elderly care advice isn't just about being present — it's about transforming your loved one's life for the better.
 Think about the times they most likely feel confused or isolated, and use those moments to offer help and companionship.

 Establish a Daily Care Routine